ClueLang/Clue-wasm/README.md

+### This repository is now obsolete, wasm bindings can be found [here](https://github.com/ClueLang/Clue/releases/latest)

 ![image](https://user-images.githubusercontent.com/87673997/156028540-7a94db51-dd90-4bc6-9718-96e056d24cab.png)

 Clue is a programming language that compiles into Lua code with a syntax similar to languages like C or Rust.